arogozhnikov/eindex/.github/ISSUE_TEMPLATE/improvements.md

 ---

-Eindex sparks a lot of interest to introduce new operations that either meet specific requirements or look like a plausible extension of existing ones.
+Eindex sparks natural interest to introduce new operations that either meet specific requirements or look like a plausible extension of existing ones.

-Previous experience with einops shows that most suggestions do not meet, so
+Previous experience with einops shows that most suggestions don't meet necessary requirements, so here is the list to check first:

 1. Collect **use-cases**.
 Real ones.
 Ideas without use-cases are already dead.
 2. **Implementation**. (optional) Implementing a sketch of your proposal (e.g. for numpy) allows detecting possible conflicts and realize possible caveats.